Introduction to the British Butterfly Caterpillar Photo Gallery

-The caterpillars of the predominantly migrant Red Admiral Butterfly are common but not often seen outside of their distinctive nettle tents.
+The caterpillars of the predominantly migrant Red Admiral Butterfly are common and best found by looking for their distinctive nettle tents.

 The distinctive ‘bird dropping caterpillar’ of the Comma Butterfly is often come across on the leaves of Common Nettle, Hop and Elm Trees.

 Also in the Nymphalidae butterfly family are several of the most common butterflies seen in more open countryside.
-These include species of ‘Brown butterflies’, whose caterpillars live amongst grasses, often feeding at night, and are consequently less likely to be seen unless specifically searched for in the dark.
+These include species of ‘Brown butterflies’ that have caterpillars which live amongst grasses, often feeding at night, and are consequently less likely to be seen unless specifically searched for in the dark.
 These include the caterpillars of the Meadow Brown Butterfly, the Gatekeeper Butterfly and the Ringlet Butterfly.

 The caterpillars of the Speckled Wood often found in less exposed habitat, around hedges and on the edge of woods, also feed out of sight amongst grasses.

-If a caterpillar is not found in the butterfly caterpillar gallery it may be a species belonging to another family of insects and so it’s worth checking to see if it appears in either the moth caterpillar picture gallery, sawfly larva picture gallery or other insect larva picture gallery.
+If a caterpillar is not found in the butterfly caterpillar gallery it may be a species belonging to another family of insects and so it’s worth checking to see if it appears in either the moth caterpillar picture gallery, sawfly larva page or other insect larva picture gallery.